YottaDB/YDBDoc/MessageRecovery/errors.rst

 XTRNRETVAL
 ----------------

-XTRNRETVAL, Length of return value from extended reference translation algorithm is out of bound
+XTRNRETVAL, Length of return value (xxxx) from extended reference translation algorithm is not in the range [0,yyyy]

 Run Time Error: This indicates that the return string from the user specified global variable name environment translation routine is of an invalid length (i.e. greater than 32767).